Meromorphic Hodge moduli spaces for reductive groups in arbitrary characteristic

 We work with a smooth projective family of curves $C$ over a Noetherian scheme $S$.
-Fix a split reductive group scheme $G \to S$ and a relative Cartier divisor $D \subset C$ (possibly empty, and possibly nonreduced).
+Fix a reductive group scheme $G \to S$ and a relative Cartier divisor $D \subset C$ (possibly empty, and possibly nonreduced).
 We consider the moduli stack $\hodge_{G}$ of principal $G$-bundles on the $S$-fibers of $C$ equipped with meromorphic $t$-connections with poles bounded by $D$ (see Subsection \ref{subsection: stack of connections}).

 \begin{thm*}[= \Cref{thm: moduli space for hodge general G} + \Cref{prop: theta stratification}] Suppose that the group $G$ satisfies the low height property (LH) (see \Cref{defn: low height property}).
-Then, \begin{enumerate}[(a)] \item For any fixed $d \in \pi_1(d)$, the substack $(\hodge_{G, d})^{\mathrm{ss}} \subset \hodge_{G}$ of semistable meromorphic $t$-connections of degree $d$ is an open substack and admits an adequate moduli space $\Mhodge$ which is quasi-projective over $\mathbb{A}^1_S$. \item The moduli stack $\hodge_{G}$ admits a $\Theta$-stratification whose open stratum consists of the semistable meromorphic $t$-connections.
-Each stratum parametrizes objects in $\hodge_{G}$ such that the canonical Harder-Narasimhan parabolic reduction has fixed numerical type. \end{enumerate} \end{thm*}
+Then, \begin{enumerate}[(a)] \item For any fixed $d \in \pi_1(G)$, the substack $(\hodge_{G, d})^{\mathrm{ss}} \subset \hodge_{G}$ of semistable meromorphic $t$-connections of degree $d$ is an open substack and admits an adequate moduli space $\Mhodge$ (in the sense of \cite{alper_adequate}) which is quasi-projective over $\mathbb{A}^1_S$. \item If $G$ is split, then the moduli stack $\hodge_{G}$ admits a $\Theta$-stratification (in the sense of \cite{halpernleistner2018structure}) whose open stratum consists of the semistable meromorphic $t$-connections.
+Each stratum parametrizes objects in $\hodge_{G}$ such that the canonical Harder-Narasimhan parabolic reduction have a fixed numerical type. \end{enumerate} \end{thm*}

 Our approach to this moduli problem is from the point of view of stacks, which we believe shortens and streamlines some of the arguments.
 A key step in our proof is to show the compatibility of semistability with change of the group $G$ (\Cref{prop: semistability of low height representatons}), for which we generalize an argument by Balaji-Parameswaran \cite{balaji-paramewaran-tensors}.
 In addition, our treatment clarifies some points in their arguments.